It is suggested to read Regulatory Sets: Setup before this article.

 Enter the condition limit/minimum number for the type selected.
 Decimal values are accepted, but only in .5 increments.

-This is a conditional field that will appear for when certain types are selected.
-For some duration selections, the frequency box will appear to enter a numerical value.
+This is a conditional field that appears when certain types are selected.
+For some duration selections, the frequency box appears to enter a numerical value.
 Other duration selections are variable based on the crew member's activity.
-For example, the Flight Duty Period will consider each flight duty period logged for a crew member regardless of length.
+For example, the Flight Duty Period considers each flight duty period logged for a crew member regardless of length.

-NOTE: “Days” is a 24-hour period calculated backwards from arrival time, whereas “Calendar Days” is calculated midnight to midnight.
+NOTE: “Days” is a 24-hour period calculated backward from arrival time, whereas “Calendar Days” is calculated from midnight to midnight.